-This note categorises the investment assets and liabilities held by the Co- In plain English - what op Section into specific levels which correspond to how its market value does this show? has been determined.
-Market values can be determined from a number of ubes this show? sources including taking pricing information from market data i.e. a stock exchange, or using a valuation model not widely available.
+This note categorises the investment assets and liabilities held by the Co-op Section into specific levels which correspond to how its market value has been determined.
+Market values can be determined from a number of sources including taking pricing information from market data i.e. a stock exchange, or using a valuation model not widely available.